huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_snat_rule.md

 * `source_type` - (Optional, Int, ForceNew) Specifies the scenario.
 The valid value is 0 (VPC scenario) and 1 (Direct Connect scenario).
 Defaults to 0, only `cidr` can be specified over a Direct Connect connection.
 Changing this creates a new snat rule.

+* `description` - (Optional, String) Specifies the description of the snat rule.
+  The value is a string of no more than 255 characters, and angle brackets (<>) are not allowed.

 ## Attributes Reference